-The Board may order the surveyor to pay compensation, totalling not more than \$10,000, to any person towards any loss or damage suffered by that person as a consequence of the misconduct, but only if that person cannot obtain compensation in any other way, for example through civil action in a court.
+The Board may order the surveyor to pay compensation, totalling not more than \$10,000, to any person towards any loss or damage suffered by that person as a consequence of the misconduct.

 Payment of a penalty

 The Board, under Section 13 of the Act, may order the surveyor to pay a penalty to the Board of not more than \$10,000.